 If you’ve been a part of an accountability group before, we’d love to hear about it!

 Comment below and let us know the purpose of your group and how it helped (or didn’t help) you achieve your goals.
-Your tips and trick may be the inspiration someone else needs.
+Your tips and tricks may be the inspiration someone else needs.

 I haven’t been part of an accountability group but my boyfriend has.
 We are both sex addicts.
 He never shared specific details about his group but from everything I heard, he didn’t see much, if any, recovery – and it fit exactly your criteria for a successful group.